PRE-NUPTIAL AGREEMENT ALSO KNOWN AS PREMARITAL AGREEMENT

 For those contemplating marriage, an ante-nuptial, also referred to as a Pre-Nuptial Agreement may be the way you might want to enter into the marriage contract.

 WHY SHOULD YOU SIGN A PRENUPTIAL AGREEMENT?
-TAKE CONTROL
+TO TAKE CONTROL

 - Over fifty percent of marriages end in divorce and one in ten couples now enter into some kind of prenuptial agreement.

 - A prenuptial agreement allows you to decide how you will divide assets and debts in a divorce and how much spousal support, if any, should be paid.

-- A prenuptial agreement allows you to protect your assets as your separate property and keep them that way, if you so choose.
+- A prenuptial agreement allows you to identify your assets as your separate property and keep them that way, if you so choose.

 BUT ISN’T A PRENUPTIAL AGREEMENT UNROMANTIC?

 - Throughout the history of marriage some form of premarital contract has underpinned the institution of marriage.

 - Far from undermining trust, the process of drafting and negotiating a prenuptial agreement may, in fact, strengthen your relationship.
 The process requires a full disclosure of your financial situation and involves an open and honest discussion of about how you will handle your money and plan your future.
 One psychiatrist states: “openly agreed upon rules are likely to be a better foundation for growth than are those latent rules that surface and prove to be either disagreeable or downright outrageous.”

 - Prenups prepare you for marriage.
 Sooner or later you are going to have to talk about money issues.
 Why not do it now and save heartache and trouble later on?
 After your honeymoon is over you will soon find out how earning and spending money is an integral part of your marriage.
 The Catholic Church recognized this fact and incorporates a prenuptial dialogue in a marital preparation process called “Pre-Cana.”